UK singles chart records and statistics: Most number-one singles from one album

+Longest span of number one singles

+The Beatles have the longest time span of number one singles with 60 years between their first, "From Me to You" in May 1963, and their last, "Now and Then" in November 2023.

+Elvis Presley has the longest timespan of number one singles for a solo artist, with over 47 years between his first number one "All Shook Up" in June 1957 and his most recent, the reissue of "It's Now or Never" in January 2005.

+Kate Bush has the longest time span of number one singles for a female artist, with 44 years between her first number one "Wuthering Heights" in April 1978 and her second and most recent "Running Up That Hill" in June 2022.

+Longest gap between two number one singles

+The Beatles have the longest gap between two number ones, with 54 years between "The Ballad of John and Yoko" in June 1969 and "Now and Then" in November 2023.

+Kate Bush has the longest gap between two number ones for a solo artist, with 44 years between her first "Wuthering Heights" in April 1978 and her second "Running Up That Hill" in June 2022.

+Tom Jones has the longest gap between two number ones for a male artist, with over 42 years between "Green, Green Grass of Home" in December 1966 and his featured appearance on "(Barry) Islands in the Stream" in March 2009.

 Lowest selling number one

 The lowest weekly sale for a number one single is 17,694 copies held by Orson's "No Tomorrow" in 2006.

 The addition of downloads to the UK charts meant that singles could reach number one with no physical copy being released.
 The first single to achieve this was Gnarls Barkley's "Crazy" in early 2006.
 Since 2014, audio streaming has been included in the calculation of chart position, so it is now possible for a single to reach number one without selling any copies (if it were only available on streaming services).
 In the week ending 24 September 2015, "What Do You Mean?" by Justin Bieber became the first number one with over half of its chart sales made up of streaming points, with sales of 30,000 and 36,000 points from 3.6 million streams.

 Since the incorporation of streaming into the singles chart, the Official Charts Company have continued to compile a sales only chart.
 In week ending 27 April 2017 "Sign of the Times" by Harry Styles became the first number one in the sales-only chart to sell less than "No Tomorrow" by Orson, with 16,686 copies.